malisovm/MultiplayerTicTacToe/README.md

 # Multiplayer Tic-Tac-Toe

-This is a sample task I did as part of my internship.
-It's a multiplayer game of tic-tac-toe that supports multiple concurrent games (via multiple tabs) and spectators, powered by websockets.
+This was written as a test assignment.
+The task was to write a multiplayer game of tic-tac-toe that supports multiple concurrent games (in multiple tabs) and spectators, powered by **Websockets**.

 ### Stack
 - JavaScript